NUMB BUMS Band

 NUMB BUMS was the second community band formed by BUMS.
 Established in 2013, and the group made its debut festival performance at SPRUKE that year.
-In case you’re wondering, the name stands for Northside Ukulele Musicians Branch of the Brisbane Ukulele Musicians Society Inc. BUMS Inc members who are interested in joining a community band are welcome to come and ‘test the water’ at the group’s weekly sessions at 7:00 pm on Monday evenings at the Zillmere Community Hall on Murphy Road.
-If you want to know more, please email the Gigmeister (email@example.com).
+In case you’re wondering, the name stands for Northside Ukulele Musicians Branch of the Brisbane Ukulele Musicians Society Inc. BUMS Inc members who are interested in joining a community band are welcome to come and ‘test the water’ at the group’s weekly sessions on Monday evenings at the Zillmere Community Hall on Murphy Road.
+Band members arrive at 6:30 pm to set up for a 6:45 pm start.
+If you want to know more, please email the Gigmeister ().
 One of the band’s lead singers, Peter Grace, tells us about the bands activities for 2018.

 For me, it’s been another entertaining year as a member of NUMB BUMS.
 We are the BUMS community band based on the Northside of Brisbane.